Generic Name: drospirenone and estradiol (droe SPYE re none and ES tra DYE ole)

 What other drugs will affect drospirenone and estradiol?

 Other drugs may interact with drospirenone and estradiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Angeliq (drospirenone / estradiol)